bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/references/p2p_networking.md

 As high-bandwidth mode permits relaying of `cmpctblock` messages prior to full validation (requiring only that the block header is valid before relay), nodes SHOULD NOT ban a peer for announcing a new block with a `cmpctblock` message that is invalid, but has a valid header.

-For avoidance of doubt, nodes SHOULD bump their peer-to-peer protocol version to 70015 or higher to signal that they will not ban or punish a peer for announcing compact blocks prior to full validation, and nodes SHOULD NOT announce a `cmpctblock` to a peer with a version number below 70015 before fully validating the block.
+For avoidance of doubt, nodes SHOULD bump their peer-to-peer protocol version to 70015 or higher to signal that they will not ban or punish a peer for announcing compact blocks prior to full validation, and nodes SHOULD NOT announce a `cmpctblock` message to a peer with a version number below 70015 before fully validating the block.

 **Version 2 compact blocks notes**

-Transactions inside `cmpctblock` messages (both those used as direct announcement and those in response to getdata) and in `blocktxn` should include witness data, using the same format as responses to getdata `MSG_WITNESS_TX`, specified in **BIP144**.
+Transactions inside `cmpctblock` messages (both those used as direct announcement and those in response to getdata) and in `blocktxn` messages should include witness data, using the same format as responses to getdata `MSG_WITNESS_TX`, specified in **BIP144**.

-Upon receipt of a `getdata` containing a request for a `MSG_CMPCT_BLOCK` object for which a `cmpctblock` message is not sent in response, the block message containing the requested block in non-compact form MUST be encoded with witnesses (as is sent in reply to a `MSG_WITNESS_BLOCK`) if the protocol version used to encode the `cmpctblock` message would have been 2, and encoded without witnesses (as is sent in response to a `MSG_BLOCK`) if the protocol version used to encode the `cmpctblock` message would have been 1.
+Upon receipt of a `getdata` message containing a request for a `MSG_CMPCT_BLOCK` object for which a `cmpctblock` message is not sent in response, the block message containing the requested block in non-compact form MUST be encoded with witnesses (as is sent in reply to a `MSG_WITNESS_BLOCK`) if the protocol version used to encode the `cmpctblock` message would have been 2, and encoded without witnesses (as is sent in response to a `MSG_BLOCK`) if the protocol version used to encode the `cmpctblock` message would have been 1.